metroite/datapacks/worseoldpvp/README.md

 ## Version

 Minecraft 1.16.
 Available from Minecraft 1.13 to Minecraft 1.16.
-Switch to according branches to get other versions.
+Switch branches to get to the respective versions.

 ## Performance Impact

-Tier 3/5
+Tier 2/5

 ## Authors